 Pradhaman is a sweet dish prepared with jaggery and coconut milk.
 It is sweet , like a custard and tastes absolutely earthy and divine.
-This is the vegan version of Palada, if you substitute the little amount of ghee with coconut or any flavorless oil .
+This is the vegan version of Palada, if you substitute the little amount of ghee used for frying the garnishes with coconut or any flavorless oil .

 Jaggery is the un-distilled concentrated sap or juice from sugar cane or palms .
 These are predominantly used in the Indian subcontinent and SriLanka.
 This is the home made country sugar of yore , much before sugar factories and the bleaching process came to be.
 In south India Jaggery from sugar cane is favored.
 One can still find the large outdoor stoves and vats used to make jaggery among the fields .
 The end product is very much like unbleached sugar with the molasses added in.
 In a pinch that is what to substitute with.

 Few words on Coconut Milk Traditionally fresh coconut milk is used.
 Lukewarm water is added to grated coconut is and the milk is squeezed out.
 This process is repeated at least 3 times .
 The milk from each extraction is kept separate.
 The first one being the thickest.
 If you let this milk sit for sometime the coconut cream settles on top .
 Consider the first extraction similar to the cream that settles on top of the canned coconut milk.
 For a detailed description on how to make fresh coconut milk click here.